 Module credits 18.00

 NQF Level 07

-Prerequisites WKD 352 and WKD 254
+Prerequisites WKD 352

-Contact time 1 practical per week, 4 lectures per week
+Contact time 1 tutorial per week, 4 lectures per week

 Language of tuition Module is presented in English

 Department Geography Geoinformatics and Meteorology

-Period of presentation Quarter 3
+Period of presentation Quarter 4

 Tendency and Omega equations.
 Model of a boroclinic system.
 Introduction to numerical models.
 Application in meteorological display and analysis software.
 Ascending and subsiding motion in a present and future climate.